Martin Luther King Jr.: Aftermath

-The assassination led to a nationwide wave of race riots in Washington, D.C., Chicago, Baltimore, Louisville, Kansas City, and dozens of other cities.
+The assassination led to race riots in Washington, D.C., Chicago, Baltimore, Louisville, Kansas City, and dozens of other cities.
 Presidential candidate Robert F. Kennedy was on his way to Indianapolis for a campaign rally when he was informed of King's death.
 He gave a short, improvised speech to the gathering of supporters informing them of the tragedy and urging them to continue King's ideal of nonviolence.
 The following day, he delivered a prepared response in Cleveland.
 James Farmer Jr. and other civil rights leaders also called for non-violent action, while the more militant Stokely Carmichael called for a more forceful response.
 The city of Memphis quickly settled the strike on terms favorable to the sanitation workers.

 The plan to set up a shantytown in Washington, D.C., was carried out soon after the April 4 assassination.
-Criticism of King's plan was subdued in the wake of his death, and the SCLC received an unprecedented wave of donations for the purpose of carrying it out.
+Criticism of King's plan was subdued in the wake of his death, and the SCLC received an unprecedented wave of donations to carry it out.
 The campaign officially began in Memphis, on May 2, at the hotel where King was murdered.
 Thousands of demonstrators arrived on the National Mall and stayed for six weeks, establishing a camp they called "Resurrection City".